shawnmckinney/LdapEntityManager/PROPOSAL.md

   - postalCode
 ```

-Data values must be listed in the same order:
+Data attr values in the same order as the model:
 ```
 addresses:
   - Suite 2112$157 Riverside Ave